-- Wisconsin statutes delegate the Inspection program manager responsibilities for locally owned bridges to county program managers where the county program manager meet the qualifications for inspection program managers as described previously or their designee. - 2.
-Inspection: the inspections of all state owned structures are scheduled and coordinated by the RPM.
-The RPM is responsible for the Quality Control (QC) of inspections on state owned structures.
-The RPM is responsible for the oversight of the County inspection programs in their geographic region and monitoring the completion and timeliness of local bridge inspections.

-3. Maintenance: All maintenance required on state-owned structures is arranged by the region staff working with the RPM, typically through the counties.
+- Wisconsin statutes delegate the Inspection program manager responsibilities for locally owned bridges to county program managers where the county program manager meet the qualifications for inspection program managers as described previously or their designee. - Inspection: the inspections of all state-owned bridges are scheduled and coordinated by the RPM.
+The RPM is responsible for the Quality Control (QC) of inspections on state owned bridges.
+The RPM is responsible for the oversight of the County inspection programs in their geographic region and monitoring the completion and timeliness of local bridge inspections. - 3.
+Maintenance: All maintenance required on state-owned bridges is arranged by the region staff working with the RPM, typically through the counties.
 All maintenance items required on locally-owned bridges are the responsibility of the bridge owner and should be acted on in a timely manner as identified by the RPM in consultation with the SPM.
 If critical, serious or safety related maintenance items on locally-owned bridges are not dealt with in a timely manner, the region has authority to order the county to instigate the necessary repairs or close the bridge entirely or partially to traffic.

-State-Owned Structures
+State-Owned Bridges

-- 1. Maintain up-to-date and accurate inventory and inspection data in HSIS for all state-owned bridges in their region. - 2.
+- Maintain up-to-date and accurate inventory and inspection data in HSIS for all stateowned bridges in their region. - 2.
 Coordinate and assure compliance with structure inspection policies and procedures for all state-owned bridges in their region.
 As part of this process, the RPM shall: - a.
 Ensure that all bridges under their jurisdiction are receiving timely and appropriate inspections by qualified personnel. - b.
-Notify each inspector operating on the region's behalf that inspection Reports shall be entered into HSIS within twenty eight days (28 days) of the end of the field inspection. - c.
-Ensure that all state-owned structure inspection results are entered into WisDOT Highway Structures Information System (HSIS). - d.
-Ensure Load posted verification forms are entered into HSIS for any new or updated posting signage. - Coordinate and ensure compliance with structure replacement and rehabilitation procedures for all state-owned bridges in the region.
-For this process, the RPM shall determine which structures are eligible for replacement or rehabilitation, and prioritize those structures. - 4.
+Ensure all structure inspection results are entered in accordance with section 1.2.5.7. - c.
+Ensure that all state-owned bridge inspection results are entered into WisDOT Highway Structures Information System (HSIS). - d.
+Ensure Load posted verification forms are entered into HSIS for any new or updated posting signage.

+- Coordinate and ensure compliance with bridge replacement and rehabilitation procedures for all state-owned bridges in the region.
+For this process, the RPM, or their designee, shall determine which bridges are eligible for replacement or rehabilitation, and prioritize those bridges. - 4.
 Budget, Schedule, and Coordinate maintenance activities on state owned structures.
 Institute Bridge Preservation activities as directed by Bridge preservation policies. - 5.
-The region shall submit an annual update of its structure inventory (Completion list) to the Statewide Structure Management Engineer in the Development Section of the Bureau of Structures (BOS) denoting new structures and structures no longer in service.
+The region shall submit an annual update of its structure inventory (Completion list) to the Statewide Structure Management Engineer in the Development Section of BOS denoting new structures and structures no longer in service, as well as construction work completed on bridges.